tommyguo/blogg/README.md

 ![](src/images/new_project.png)
 On the left sidebar, select "Compute Engine", and then select "VM instances".
 On the instances page, click "Create Instance".
 Name your instance anything you wish, change Machine type to f1-micro (to save money since you can always increase resources later), and check "Allow HTTP traffic" and "Allow HTTPS traffic".
 ![](src/images/vm_instance.png)
 Now that your VM instance has been created, select "VPC network" on the left sidebar, and then select "External IP addresses".
 Click "Reserve Static Address", give your IP address a name, and click "Reserve".
-Afterwards, click "Change" and under "Attach to", select the name of the VM instance you just created.
+Afterwards, click "Change", and select the name of the VM instance you just created.
 Take note of the "External Address" of the IP address you reserved: that's now the IP address of your VM.
 ![](src/images/reserve_address.png)

 ### Set up your cloud-hosted DB instance:
 Blogg stores posts in a database so that you don't have to manually edit code everytime you want to publish something to your blog.
 On the left sidebar, select "SQL", then "Create Instance", and then "PostgreSQL".
 Choose an Instance ID and a secure password.
 Now under your instance details, click "Add network" to authorize an IP address to access your DB instance.
-You'll want to add any IP address that you'll be developing from (office, home IP address) as well as the IP address of your VM from the previous section.
+You'll want to add any IP address that you'll be developing from (e.g. coffee shop or home IP address) as well as the IP address of your VM from the previous section.
 Google "what's my IP address" to find your IP address.

 # Set Up Your Dev Environment
 Follow these steps on the computer you use to code (so not the VM).